 One morning last summer, I spotted a troubling green discharge in the corner of my dog, Baby’s, right eye.
-I spend the best part of each day thinking, researching, and writing about other dog owners’ canine health and behavior questions.
+I spend the best part of each day thinking, researching and writing about other dog owners’ canine health and behavior questions.
 Weirdly, this means I often take my own dog’s hardiness and well-being for granted.
 For several heartbeats, I experienced the same mixture of indecision and panic that I imagine drives most dog owners straight to use their own human eye drops as eye drops for dogs.

 I’ve written enough about dog eyes to recognize the verdant hue of the sludge accumulating in Baby’s eye should be a source of concern.
 I didn’t know what the problem was, but I marched instinctively to see what over-the-counter eye wash I might have to try and deal with it.
 Should I reach for Visine or whatever human eye wash or ointment I might have ready at hand?
 Can human eye drops be used as eye drops for dogs?

 If you’re reading this, then we’ve both remembered that Google can be our friend and ally.
 Reading through a number of trustworthy sites, I began to see the same solution: a simple, no-frills, saline solution that is applied with nothing more complex than cotton balls.
 Over the course of a few days, Baby’s right eye cleared up, and the sleep that accumulated in the corners of her eyes took on their customary white coloration.
 There was no need for medicated eye drops.

 The easiest or most convenient choices, the medicated OTC eye drops and ointments you keep at home, are not the best things to use as eye drops for dogs!
 In fact, they can exacerbate the issues at hand, or create new ones that may ultimately cost you more at the vet’s office or cause your dog needless additional pain.
 Let’s take a look at three of the most common dog eye problems: